Admissions Fast Answers

 What help can I get with tuition?

-Thanks to the generosity of deeply committed donors, one in three full-time MTSO students benefits from a full-tuition scholarship, and more than 90 percent receive some sort of financial assistance.
+Thanks to the generosity of deeply committed donors, one in two full-time MTSO students benefits from a full-tuition scholarship, and more than 90 percent receive some sort of financial assistance.
 In addition to our more than 40 full-tuition awards, we're able to offer many partial-tuition scholarships.
 Other financial aid is available, as are more than 30 on-campus work-study positions.
 Learn more here.

 Can I arrange a visit?